RaThorat/ner_model_prodigy/README.md

 At the first run, prodigy creates prodigy.db and prodigy.json in the home folder.

 # Transfer your prodigyold.db file from local place (from your local laptop) to virtual machine using ssh terminal
-Step upload the prodigy.db from your local storage to virtual machine using the button ‘upload’ in ssh terminal.
+Step: upload the prodigy.db from your local storage to virtual machine using the button ‘upload’ in ssh terminal.
 Move the old database file to the folder .prodigy.
 How to combine/merge the old database with the new database?
 The procedure is given below.

 # How to transfer prodigyold.db (containing older prodigy annotated dataset) to new prodigy.db
 Step: move the old database file to the folder .prodigy.